top of page

 The Cockcroft-Gault equation may yield inaccurate estimates based on a patient's body weight and BMI.
 By including additional height information, we can calculate BMI and provide a modified estimate and range.

-- Underweight: If a patient's actual body weight is less than their ideal body weight, use the actual body weight for calculations.
+- Underweight: For a BMI of 18.5 or lower, use the actual body weight for calculations.

 - Normal Weight: Use the ideal body weight for calculations.